 (4) Prerequisite Licenses.
 The requirement that an applicant for licensure hold a Massachusetts educator license may be waived for an applicant who has earned an equivalent license based on the same level of preparation in another state or jurisdiction.

-(5) Renewal of an Initial License.
+(5) Extension of an Initial License.

-(a) An educator may renew an Initial license one time for an additional five years of employment.
+(a) An educator may extend an Initial license one time for an additional five years of employment.
 The decision of the Commissioner shall be final.

-(b) In order to be eligible for such renewal a candidate shall:
+(b) In order to be eligible for such an extension a candidate shall:

-Have been employed for five years under a valid Initial license.
+Have been employed for five years under a valid Initial license or is employed in their fifth year under a valid Initial license .

 Present evidence of sound moral character.